-Purpose of the report: To present the results of the Extended Phase 1 Habitat Survey undertaken at Sea Lodge, hereafter referred to as 'the Site'; assess the impacts of the proposed development on the important ecological features identified; and detail applicable compensation, mitigation measures and biodiversity enhancements as appropriate.
-Project Description The demolition of the current dwelling and construction of a new residential dwelling within a similar footprint.
-A new parking area and access point is proposed within an area of scrub habitat.
+Purpose of the report: To present the results of the Extended Phase 1 Habitat Survey undertaken at Mount Stamper, hereafter referred to as 'the site'; assess the impacts of the proposed development on the important ecological features identified; and detail applicable compensation, mitigation measures and biodiversity enhancements as appropriate.
+Project Description The construction of battery storage units in association with the nearby sub-station.

-Efficacy of the PEA Report This report with associated documents is considered sufficient for the size and scale of predicted impacts as a result of the proposal.
-The following may or will be required in association with this PEA ' ' The following Mitigation Strategy has been provided: Dormouse Mitigation Strategy for the removal of scrub habitat.
-Ecological Supervision is required for this procedure for the protection of dormice and nesting birds.
-Bat Emergence Survey x1 Habitat Regulation Assessment (HRA) likely?
-It is considered possible that the LPA will request an HRA and we advise urgent consultation with the LPA to clarify this requirement.
+Efficacy of the PEA Report This report is considered sufficient for the size and scale of predicted impacts as a result of the proposal.
+The following may or will be required in association with this PEA The proposed design of the development will not impact on habitats suited to protected species habitation, therefore, further Phase 2 Surveys and / or Mitigation Statements are not required, providing the access is not widened.
+If this occurs the following will be necessary: Phase 2 Surveys Phase 2 Dormice Survey - Only required if greater than 20m2 of species poor hedgerow is to be cleared to create / enlarge access.
+Mitigation Strategy Statements Mitigation Strategy - required to mitigate for possible presence of dormice where less than 20m2 of species poor hedgerow is to be cleared to create access.
+Works must be supervised by an ecologist.
+This strategy is contained in this report.
+Habitat Regulation Assessment (HRA) likely? - It is considered unlikely that an HRA will be requested by the LPA - albeit that this is not our decision to make.
 Important Ecological Features (IEF) The presence of an IEF on site, or in a location which could potentially be impacted by the development or post development activities will need to be Mitigated for.
-IEF Designated sites Onsite: - None Offsite: - None IEF Habitats Onsite: - Dense scrub - Amenity and shrubs - Ornamental hedgerow - Native, species poor hedgerow
+IEF Designated sites Onsite: - None Offsite: - None (that will be impacted by the development) IEF Habitats Onsite: